Akim-boyarin/To-read-list/README.md

 Realized on *JavaScript* / *SCSS* stack.

 API, which is used in the app: `https://openlibrary.org/search.json?q=searchValue&page=numPage`
-For convertation to CSS is used *Live Sass Compiler*, it's extension for *Visual Studio Code*.
+For converting to CSS is used *Live Sass Compiler*, it's extension for *Visual Studio Code*.